openeuler-mirror/docs/content/en/docs/Container/volume-mounting-management.md

 ## Function Description<a name="en-us_topic_0182200849_section1519142210555"></a>

 In a common container, you can set the  **--volume**  parameter during container creation to mount directories or volumes of the host to the container for resource sharing.
 However, during container running, you cannot unmount directories or volumes that are mounted to the container, or mount directories or volumes of the host to the container.
-Only the system container can use the isulad-tools tool to dynamically mount directories or volumes of the host to the container and unmount directories or volumes from the container.
+Only the system container can use the syscontainer-tools tool to dynamically mount directories or volumes of the host to the container and unmount directories or volumes from the container.

 ## Command Format<a name="en-us_topic_0182200849_section9239248135514"></a>

 ```
-isulad-tools [COMMADN][OPTIONS] <container_id> [ARG...]
+syscontainer-tools [COMMADN][OPTIONS] <container_id> [ARG...]
 ```

 In the preceding format: